concord-consortium/lab/developer-doc/deployment.md

         $ thor cloud:setup_ssh lab.dev.concord.org

+11. You will have to manually edit config/config.yml on your new host.
+    SSH into your host, and edit the configuration file config/config.yml.
+    The setup process should notify you of this (from aws-lab-server.rb):
+    "If the new server provisioning with littlechef was successful login to the server with ssh and update the server hostname settings in config/config.yml".

+    **TODO**: Should we write a tool to easily view/edit configuration files?

 ## Using Capstrano to deploy new code to an existing server

 After testing, committing, and pushing code to a public repository use the Capistrano